 A delicious peanut sauce compliments this fantastic stir fry with simple to follow cooking tips.
 Beginner friendly and super quick to make!

 A beautiful vegan soup starring cauliflower and lentils, spiced with a taste of Morocco.
 High in protein, works for lunch or dinner.

 Bonus: quick, tasty, nutritious and healthy

 Vegan Bolognese.
-It was about time we veganized the Italian classic.
+It was about time we veganized the Italian classic (you can’t beat vegan Italian recipes).
 And we’re proud to say we were successful.
 Please welcome, the amazing Anti Bolognese!